xafer-gab/leitura_a_primeira_vista/README.md

 # Install Python dependencies
 pip install -r requirements.txt

-# Install LilyPond (macOS with Homebrew)
+# Install LilyPond and FluidSynth (for audio playback)
+# macOS (with Homebrew)
-brew install lilypond
+brew install lilypond fluidsynth fluid-soundfont-gm

-# Or download from https://lilypond.org/ for other platforms
+# Or download from their respective websites for other platforms
 ```

 #### Usage